Mosaic mural along the stairwell at SRCHC

 August 23, 2023

-As you may be aware, Toronto Police Service announced arrests related to the fatal shooting in our community on July 7, 2023.
+As you may be aware, the Toronto Police Service announced arrests related to the fatal shooting in our community on July 7, 2023.

 These allegations are deeply concerning to us and our community.
 They are also devastating and disappointing to the many SRCHC staff who work professionally and compassionately every day to deliver a range of essential health and wellbeing services to patients and clients in the area.